 What is that surge of excitement that I feel on encountering an untouched field of fresh snow?
 My belly flutters in anticipation as I set out to make first tracks over a blank white landscape.
 Is this a white American thing?
 A European colonialist thing?
 The legacy of all those explorers and pioneers who arrived with the illusion that they were entering virgin territory?
 A sense of power over one’s environment?
 A way to make oneself stand out, be seen, be prominent?
 Is it kind of like a dog peeing on every street corner?
 Here I am!
 See me!
 I am here!
 I claim this territory.
 Look at the impact I have on the world!
 Or maybe it’s just fun to make marks on fresh canvas, like an artist.
 Probably one or the other.
-My 60th year in 60,000 words Day 179: 134 words, TOTAL = 29,328; 30,672 remaining |
+My 60th year in 60,000 words Day 179: 134 words, TOTAL = 29,328; 30,672 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |